To contact the Board confidentially, email: Board@cthumane.org

 As the Director of Human Resources, Jennifer is responsible for overseeing all aspects of employee relations, benefits, and payroll practices and procedures.
 She earned a Bachelor’s Degree in Spanish and Jewish Near Eastern Studies from Washington University in St. Louis, MO.
 Jennifer loves “helping employees realize their potential and seeing them grow and evolve in our organization.”

 Jennifer’s hobbies and interests include reading, cooking and learning about wine.
-She shares her life with her husband and their dog, Jett.
+She shares her life with her pups, Jett and Holly.

 Assistant Director of Development

 Kerry Garofano, MS, CFRE

 Kerry oversees annual giving, grants and planned giving programs, and leads the marketing and communications and education and outreach teams.
 Kerry’s desire to work with animals developed early on when someone she knew was struggling with too many pets and lost their home.
 Her experience has shown her firsthand that there are many pathways to the animal welfare field.
 Her role involves sharing the ways CHS works each and every day to save pets’ lives, giving the local community a chance to make pets part of their legacy, and inspiring learners of all ages to make a better world for animals.
 Kerry earned her Bachelors of Science in Biology at Union College, followed by a Masters in Animals and Public Policy from Tufts Veterinary School.

 Assistant Director of Operations